-Thailand trip ideas for the December season (that's not just Bangkok)
+Thailand Trip Ideas for The December Season (That's Not Just Bangkok)

-We’ve got a bunch of reasons for you to travel to Thailand during this festive season 2022.
+We’ve got a bunch of Thailand trip ideas for the festive season 2022.

 Sure, a brief getaway to nearby Asian countries or even to Europe sounds like a splendid way to spend your days off.
 However, from the northern tip down to the southern seas, Thailand is far from quiet this festive season as well.
 The choices extend from a candle-lit Christmas dinner on the beach, to an extravagant gala dinner before the New Year’s countdown.
 If you haven’t made plans for the upcoming year’s end yet, these five-star hotels should be on your list.